artisticat1/obsidian-latex-suite/DOCS.md

 }
 ```

-Or when the visual selection should be copied as is
+Or when the visual selection should be copied as is and currency should not be converted to tabstops.

 ```ts
 const ls = require("latex-suite")